 Head back to Dobrota for a dip in the Bay of Kotor.

 After a long climb to the Kotor Fortress and much-needed drinks, we headed back to our Airbnb to take a dip in the Bay.
-One of the best parts about staying in Dobrota is the fact that practically the whole town is public open coastline so you can swim just about anywhere there’s an opening to the ocean.
+One of the best parts about staying in Dobrota is the fact that practically the whole town is public coastline so you can swim just about anywhere there’s an opening to the ocean.

 Walk down the street to Konoba Bonaca for a seafood dinner with a view.